cybersectroll/TrollDisappearKey/README.md

 ## Detections
 Not too bad since zero effort to evade detection, there's tons of things to improve but i shall leave it to the reader \
 you can immediately drop it to maybe 5 by altering the ExecuteAssembly() function since its using standard code that's deemed malicious \
-Can rename certain strings the the reg key path  \
-Avoid the use of certain API calls and improve the hook library further \
+Can rename/obufscate certain strings like the reg key path and void the use of certain API calls and improve the hook library further \
 ![Image](https://github.com/user-attachments/assets/e4c80f07-ddbc-4ed6-9ad0-c8e104931f90)